Chabulsqu/flashcards/README.md

 1. Create topics
 2. Create quizzes
 3. Visit the page for an individual quiz and flip the cards over
+4. Delete Topics and/or quizzes
+5. Close the tab and re-open it again to try LocalStorage saving

 # Questions